1. The Weigh in is an integral part of any boxing event and must be completed professionally by a registered and qualified boxing official.

 DUTIES OF APPOINTED OIC WEIGH IN

-3. The local Army BA representative will appoint an OIC of the weigh-in and the venue
+3. The Single Service Officials Officer or Regional Secretary will appoint an OIC of the weigh-in and the venue.

 4. The OIC Weigh in is to:

-- d.
-Weigh in all of the eligible boxers and certify the weight of each individual and record the details on the Weigh-In Proforma (Annex B 1,2 or 3 to Section 10) and confirm the nominated boxers in bout order on the OIC Weigh in Nominated Boxers Form and hand to the Supervisor on Annex C to Section 8.
+d.
+Weigh in all of the eligible boxers and certify the weight of each individual and record the details on the Weigh-In Proforma (Annex B 1,or 2 to Section 10) and confirm the nominated boxers in bout order on the OIC Weigh in Nominated Boxers Form and hand to the Supervisor on Annex C to Section 8.

-- e.
-Ensure that the Team Manager/Coach produces the Certificates of Eligibility (Annex A to Section 9), signed by Commanding Officers and pass them to the Official-in-Charge.
+e.
+Ensure that the Team Manager/Coach produces the Certificates of Eligibility (Annex A to Section 9) where appropriate (when boxing against a boxer from another unit or a civilian), signed by Commanding Officers and pass them to the Official-in-Charge.

 5. The Weigh in may take place before the boxers Pre Bout Medicals.